polodev/laravel-video-player/readme.md

 ## Personal Video Player

+Personal video player in your localhost (for developer people).
+You definitely will leave vlc, kmp, wmp forever...

-This project build with laravel and vuejs for personal use.
+This project build with laravel, vuejs & videojs for personal use.
 I find its very helpful who try to be organize his/her media.

 Video Player features